Marcin Szamotulski, PhD

 code quality

-I am as much curious, open, and learn quickly as I am collaborative.
+I am as curious, open, and quickly learn as I am collaborative.
 I combine all this with an abstract thinking skill worthy of my academic background, which is PhD in maths.
-I put effort so that code is comprehensible for others who join the team.
-This is important in agile development with teams that (may) rotate quickly or when complexity and size becomes a factor.
+I put effort into making the code comprehensible, which is important for both collaboration and maintnence.

 maintenance, testability and deadlines

 Testing code early is paramount.
-On tight deadlines there’s often not enough time to write thorough tests.
-If that’s the case, recognizing which tests are essential and which can be postponed is a useful skill.
+On tight deadlines, there's often not enough time to write thorough tests.
+If that's the case, recognising which tests are essential and which can be postponed is a useful skill.
 In the long run, wise code reviews always pay back.

-By using modern property testing techniques and simulations I was able to deliver complex network components which worked flawlessly on various platforms, from the developer loved Linux and MacOs machines to user friendly environments on Windows.
+By using modern property testing techniques and simulations, I was able to deliver complex network components which worked flawlessly on various platforms, from loved by developers Linux and macOS machines to Windows.

 functional programming

 I am an active member of the Haskell ecosystem.
 I am contributor of various key libraries including base, containers, haddock and cabal.
-I speak at engineering conferences and workshops, or encourage my team mates to do so.
-A few my recent talks:
+I speak at engineering conferences and workshops or encourage my team mates to do so.
+A few of my recent talks:

 Education